sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

         {% include figure.html path="assets/img/2025-04-28-lost-in-prediction/embeddings_exp_results.jpg" class="img-fluid rounded z-depth-1" %}
     </div></div>

 * Next-day prediction: 💡 <span class="highlight">The non-learned 'as-previous' F baseline outperforms all other models</span> (3.079 MSE).
-This suggests that the input information might not be beneficial for such a short-term prediction.
+This suggests that the input data may not be beneficial for such a short-term prediction.

-* Next-week prediction: <span class="highlight">Initially both TF models (13.148, 13.147) appeared to outperform the F model (13.463) and F baseline</span> (16.172), implying a potential influence of the textual content. <br> 💡 <span class="highlight">However, the 'random texts' TF baseline</span> (13.056), which replaced actual tweets with random texts, <span class="highlight">outperformed all others</span>, indicating the improvement was not due to meaningful textual content.
+* Next-week prediction: <span class="highlight">Initially both TF models (13.148, 13.147) appeared to outperform the F model (13.463) and F baseline</span> (16.172), implying a potential influence of the textual content. <br> 💡 <span class="highlight">However, the 'random texts' TF baseline</span> (13.056), which replaced actual tweets with randomly generated text, <span class="highlight">outperformed all other models</span>, indicating the observed improvement was not driven by meaningful textual content.

 We hypothesize that the presence of text improves performance, even when random, due to spurious correlations or random noise aiding generalization, similar to regularization techniques.
-A contributing factor may arise from the difficulty of effectively capturing and representing aggregated tweet information for financial prediction, as well as the inherent challenges in predicting future values of a volatile financial indicator, characterized by frequent random movements and fluctuations, using its historical values.
+A contributing factor may be the difficulty of effectively capturing and representing aggregated tweet information for financial prediction, as well as the inherent challenges in predicting future values of a volatile financial indicator, characterized by frequent random movements and fluctuations, using its historical values.

 **What can we learn? 🤔** Our models struggled to leverage tweets for the prediction, indicating that implicitly capturing and aggregating latent narratives within LLMs remains a challenge.